 Peacemakers are compassion-filled people.
 When another person is unkind they recognize that people are living with all sorts of pain and stress.
 Knowing that there is always more happening inside others that we cannot see, they extend grace and compassion to others.
 They recognize that judgment is up to God, not them.

 As individual peacemakers we can’t change the world.
-But as the collective Body of Christ working towards peace we can.
-The words of the old hymn “Let There Be Peace on Earth” ring in my mind today.
-Let there be peace on earth, and let it begin with me.
+But as the collective body of Christ working towards peace we can.
+The words of the hymn ring in my mind:Let there be peace on earth, and let it begin with me.